Pata (musician): Equipment

+Pata still has his sister's Jagard Parlor Type that he learned to play guitar on.
+His first electric guitar was a sunburst Explorer replica that his parents bought him for around ¥10,000.
+He chose it because it was the same style and paint job that Nielsen used.
+When Pata moved houses, the guitar somehow ended up in a pile to be thrown away.
+Therefore, his mother had no reason to say no when a moving employee who knew Pata lived there asked her for it.
+In his Black Rose days, Pata used a Tokai Stratocaster replica.
+In 1979, he stripped the paint off, and spray painted it silver to match the one used by Ritchie Blackmore in Rainbow.
+In the mid-1990s, Pata received a signature model guitar by Burny based on the Explorer, the EX-85P or its higher-end EX-240P.
+Pata's own copy of the guitar is made of korina and has Tom Holmes pickups.
+Before X Japan's 2014 concert at Madison Square Garden, Burny presented Pata with the prototype of his former bandmate Hide's signature Kujira model.

 Pata prefers to change guitars on stage as little as possible.
 He uses four or five with X Japan due to their different tunings, but only about two for Ra:IN; one for regular tuning and one for drop tuning.
 Pata previously used D'Addario 011-049 strings, but found it difficult to bend the top string.
 While recording Art of Life (1993) in America, he happened to buy La Bella HRS-010-048 strings at a local music shop and has used them ever since.
 Similarly, he bought a Dunlop 0.73mm nylon guitar pick at the same time, and has used them ever since.
 Although he sometimes uses a slightly stiffer one for acoustic guitar.
-Pata uses two old Marshall guitar amplifiers, which originally did not have master volume knobs, but have been altered to have them.
-Because the bass tends to get "muddy" when using distortion, the older amp on top is used for the main melody, while the bottom amp is used to correct the bass.
+Pata has been using a 100 watt Marshall Super Lead MK II since the recording of X's album Blue Blood (1989).
+When he saw it in the store, it was already bought by a man who had taken out a loan to pay for it, but Pata convinced them to cancel the loan.
+The original buyer already had it modified to have a master volume knob, which Pata finds useful.
+He uses two because the bass tends to get "muddy" when using distortion; the older amp on top is used for the main melody, while the bottom amp is used to correct the bass.
+During the songwriting camp for Blue Blood, the Hiwatt logo on his cabinet fell off, and Pata thought it would be funny to put a Marshall logo in its place.
 Pata uses minimal effects pedals.
 As of 2022, he had an MXR Phase 100 phaser, an MK.4.23 booster, a Free the Tone delay, and a Vox wah pedal.
 Toru Saito has been his guitar tech since X Japan's 1991 Violence in Jealousy Tour.